mastbaum/sbnddaq-analysis/README.md

 **To Use**

+First, you need to change `SBNDDAQ_DATATYPES_LOCATION` in `setup.sh` to the location of your local repository containing `sbnddaq-datatypes` and `artdaq`.

-Running `setup.sh` will setup the required libraries, and then calling `make` will build the executable.
+Then, running `setup.sh` will setup the required libraries, and then calling `make` will build the executable.

 To run the program, call `./analysis [input_files]` where